 They both compute the n:th number of the fibonacci sequence.
-They use the naive recursive definition (time complexity: $O(2^n)$) and a tail-recursive, or iterative if you prefer, version (time complexity: O(n)) respectively.
+They use the naive recursive definition (time complexity: $O(2^n)$) and a tail-recursive, or iterative if you prefer, version (time complexity: O(n)).

-The first test, due to its time complexity and amount of function calls, is a very good performance test for small integer arithmetics and non-tail-recursive function calls, and will likely be the case where the compiler is expected to excel, since the interpreter carries significant function call overhead in particular due to how variable bindings are handled (but the full discussion of that is better suited to a paper on interpreter internals).
+The first one, due to it's ridiculous time complexity and amount of function calls, is a very good performance test for small integer arithmetics and non-tail-recursive function calls.